its-edalo/slay-the-jokers/README.md

 *Why?* "Lovely" is a widely used, trusted modding tool that safely injects mods into the game.

-Note: Lovely triggers some Antiviruses.
+**Note**: Lovely triggers some Antiviruses.
 Unfortunately, I have no control over that.
 You'll have to trust the Lovely developers, I guess.

 ## Step 3: Check Lovely Injector Installation